vladdyz/leafline/README.md

   totals as tappable chips.
 It never auto-fills: see [Why chips, not autofill](#why-chips-not-autofill)
-- **Per-week budget overrides** for the weeks that are not like the others, without disturbing your standing default
+- **Per-week budget overrides** for the weeks that are not like the others, without disturbing your standing default (enjoy your vacation week!)
-- **Budget warnings** at 80% and at 100%, each firing at most once a week
+- **Budget warnings** at 80% and at 100%, each firing at most once a week (supports opt out by the user)
-- **Photo retention** — photos expire on a schedule you choose; the expenses never do
+- **Photo retention** — photos expire on a user customized schedule (1 month, 3 months, 1 year, or indefinitely) to limit size bloat from frequent usage; the expenses never do
 - **Optional app lock** using fingerprint, face, or device PIN
 - **Home screen widget** showing the current week at a glance